Credit and Finance, Growth, Management, Small Business

 DO keep an eye on personal details

 Something as simple as posting your date of birth or details of your home address on social media could be enough for fraudsters to apply for credit in your name.
-Just as you’d never leave a bank statement lying around in a public place, it’s important to protect your Business Data Self too.
+Just as you’d never leave a bank statement lying around in a public place, it’s important to protect your Data Self too.
 Be careful about what you share online, and set your privacy settings so that only people you know can view your profile.

 DON’T just share your information with anyone